We may earn revenue from the products available on this page and participate in affiliate programs. Learn more >

 The Belgian grip is also a pistol grip and shares many of the same features.
 We also have the French grip, which is a normal, straight grip that is used when you are just starting out or for practice.

-A foil sword has a maximum length of 110 cm, with the blade measuring up to 90 cm and the hilt no more than 20 cm.
+A foil sword has a maximum length of 110 cm, with the blade measuring less than 90 cm and the hilt no more than 20 cm.
 The weight should not exceed 500 grams, typically ranging between 350-450 grams for most standard foils.

 Foil Fencing Rules